OctHe/ICE/README.md

 All plugins can be installed by vim-plug with `:PlugInstall` vimrc provides some customized configurations at final.

-Then, Aim can be installed by git
+Then, CIM can be installed by git

     git clone https://github.com/OctHe/All-in-Vim ~/.vim/